-Name and Category of the Director No. of Board Meetings held and Directorship in other Companies# No. of other Committee Memberships ^s Name of other listed entities where the person is Director Attendance at the last AGM attended Member Chairperson along with category Mr. Satish Dhume (Chairman and Non Executive Independent Director) 6/6 Nil Nil Nil Nil Yes Mr. Vinay Chopra (Managing Director) 6/6 Nil Nil Nil Nil Yes Mr. Robert Scannell (Non-Executive Director) 5/6 Nil Nil Nil Nil Yes Ms. Supriya Banerji (Non-Executive Independent Director) 6/6 Nil Nil Nil Nil Yes Mr. Francesco L'Abbate (Non-Executive Director) 5/6 Nil Nil Nil Nil Yes Mr. Purushottam Mantri (Non-Executive Independent Director) 6/6 1 1 Nil Southern Gas Limited (Non-executive Independent Director) Yes
+Name and Category of the Director No. of Board Meetings attended during Attendance at the last AGM held No. of Directorship in other No. of Committee positions held in other companies ^s the FY 2022-23 in 2022 Companies# Member Chairperson Mr. Satish Dhume (Chairman and Non-Executive Independent Director) 5 of 5 Yes • - - Mr. Vinay Chopra (Managing Director) 5 of 5 Yes - - - Ms. Supriya Banerji (Non-Executive Independent Director) 3 of 5 Yes - - - Mr. Purushottam Mantri (Non-Executive Independent Director) 5 of 5 Yes 1 1 - Mr. Robert Scannell (Non-Executive Director) 3 of 5 No - - - Mr. Francesco L'Abbate (Non-Executive Director) 2 of 5 No - - -

-[#] Excludes directorships held in private limited companies, foreign companies and section 8 companies.
+^{} Excludes directorships held in private limited companies, foreign companies and section 8 companies.

-^{\$} Disclosure of Chairmanship & Membership includes only two committee's viz.
-Audit Committee and Stakeholders' Relationship Committee of Indian Public Limited Companies whether listed or not excluding De Nora India Limited.
+[§] Includes only two committee's viz.
+Audit Committee and Stakeholders' Relationship Committee of Indian Public Limited Companies whether listed or not.